sara-service/workshop/SARA-HOWTO.md

 You will need
 * a DSpace-Repository
 * an Archive GitLab
+* an Ubuntu VM with 2G of RAM

 You might want a GitLab as source.
 Alternatively you can use GitHub.